 While visiting my parents in Arizona, my mom asked for help on choosing a new laptop to buy.
 Knowing that my dad’s medical expenses from cancer treatment have been piling up, I offered to save my parents some money by upgrading their old Dell Inspiron 1750 laptop.
 It must be from 2009 or 2010… Ancient history in technological terms.

 Regardless of the age of this old laptop, it wasn’t time to throw it away yet.
-At the very least, it could be a kitchen computer for browsing recipes, writing e-mails, blogging, and doing other basic tasks.

 I’m writing this guide for anyone with at least some experience with computer hardware.
 Please, make sure you understand what you’re doing!